 National Geographic has named one of its “Drives

 of a Lifetime.”
 Later, take the tram to the top of Mt.
-Alyeska for panoramic views or visit the Alaska Wildlife Conservation Center who's mission is to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
+Alyeska for panoramic views and visit the Alaska Wildlife Conservation Center who's mission is to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
 Seward Windsong Lodge (B,L,D)

 Day 7 — Kenai Fjords National Park